-- A teaspoon or two of honey in my tea.
+- A teaspoon of honey in tea.

 - A small (35g) bar of dark chocolate after lunch.

-Mostly people are genuinely curious to try it for themselves.
-They’ve heard about the studies that show sugar is as addictive as cocaine, and the ones that link our over-consumption of the stuff to modern diseases such as heart disease, type-2 diabetes and cancer.
+Mostly, they are genuinely curious to try it for themselves.
+They’ve heard about the studies that show sugar is as addictive as cocaine, and the ones that link our over-consumption of the stuff to modern diseases, such as heart disease, type 2 diabetes and cancer.

 Could it be that sugar is making us fat… and sick?

 To date, more than 1.2 million people have quit sugar with I Quit Sugar, through the original website, books, eBooks and online 8-Week Program.
 IQS books sell in more than 45 countries around the world.